 Clearly, the fluctuation in spreads for the SPY are less than a basis point, which is hardly a reason for concern given the SPY is a very liquid ETF.
 This will often be the case for larger ETFs, as they will often trade at a minimal dispersion between the actual bid-ask spreads.

-However, when you begin evaluating more complex ETFs and those that require more active management, this spread will be important to use for comparison purposes.
+However, when you begin evaluating more complex ETFs and those that require more active management, this spread will be important to analyze for comparison purposes.
 Regardless, you should typically set limit orders when you purchase ETFs, so that you're paying what you want for a number of ETF shares, and not what the broker decides.

 Premiums and discounts, as previously discussed, represent how the ETF has performed versus its real underlying NAV.
 Although evaluating the max premium and discount spread can be a useful measure of ETF liquidity, investors should understand that they're not applicable for all ETFs.

 Premiums and discounts are calculated by comparing the closing price of an ETF at 4:00pm EST, when the market closes, to the NAV of the ETF's underlying portfolio.
-This functions well with an index like the SPY, as every company in the SPY also happens to close trading at 4:00pm EST. In cases like these, you should place a higher score on the fund with a lower spread between the premium and discount (i.e., over the last 12 months).
+This works well with an index like the SPY, as every company in the SPY also happens to close trading at 4:00pm EST. In cases like these, you should place a higher score on the fund with a lower spread between the premium and discount (e.g., over the last 12 months).

 However, for any ETFs with companies outside of the U.S., these ETFs may trade all day in the U.S., but the underlying securities within their portfolios may not trade at all during the market's open hours.
 Therefore, when you compare the closing price of Schwab Emerging Markets Equity ETF (SCHE) to its closing NAV, they can differ wildly, as presented in the chart below: